West Wales Biodiversity Information Centre

 Much of the working hours of the LRC are spent reporting on planning applications, on future large scale developments, and on engineering maintenance sites to ensure that allowed activities do not impact illegally or unnecessarily on vulnerable wildlife.

 With their extensive GIS capabilities, LRCs can also offer enhanced services including data management for third parties and analyses.
 WWBIC for instance has: helped provide summary information on wildlife attractions for sustainable tourism; managed recreational data for the Pembrokeshire Coastal Forum; and mapped suitable habitat for Kestrels and Water Voles.

-If you have records to submit please send them to our Species Data Officer, Kate Jones, by email: firstname.lastname@example.org or by post: WWBIC, Landsker Business Centre, Llwynybrain, Whitland, Carmarthenshire SA34 0NG or phone: 01994 241468
+If you have records to submit please send them to our Senior Species Data Officer, Kate Smith, by email: email@example.com or by post: WWBIC, Landsker Business Centre, Llwynybrain, Whitland, Carmarthenshire SA34 0NG or phone: 01994 241468.